klieret/collaborative-programming-github/slides.md

 **<mdi-checkbox-marked-circle-outline class="text-green-400"/> Tasks**

 1. Please navigate to the playground repository
-2. Open an issue with a random feature request
+2. Open an issue with a fun feature request

 ::right::